 - Rheumatoid arthritis

 The onset of breast implant-associated anaplastic large cell lymphoma may occur years after the initial implant procedure.
 Common symptoms include pain and swelling around the implant site.

 Fortunately, with prompt detection and early treatment, BIA-ALCL patients have a good recovery prognosis.
-Treatment involves complete removal of the silicone implant with surrounding scar tissue (total en bloc capsulectomy).
+Treatment involves complete removal of the silicone implant with surrounding scar tissue (total capsulectomy).